CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Scenario/Hackathon/Challenge-7.md

 1. **Generate NGC API KEY**

-   - Log in or create an Nvidia account.
+   - Log in or create an Nvidia account

-   - Navigate to https://build.nvidia.com/ and log in using your email ID.
+   - Navigate to https://build.nvidia.com/ and log in using your personal email ID.
 If not, create an account.

-   - Verify you are provided with 1000 free credits, each translating into one API call, by clicking on **Profile**.

-   -  Navigate to the [Nvidia](https://ngc.nvidia.com/signin) account using your credentials to proceed and click on the **join** button.
+   - Complete account verification to gain API access.
+Once verified, your rate limit will increase to 40 requests per minute (RPM).

    - Once your account is created or you've successfully logged in.